zhdk/tpf-installers/tpf-tools-advanced/readme-advanced.md

 tpf-templates introduction:
 ---

-In the installed folder "tpf-intermediate" you will find the following "templates" for the DAW Ardour6.9.
+In the installed folder 'tpf-advanced,' you will find the following "templates" for the DAW Ardour6.9.

 Folder [ardour-templates]:

-A part of the templates are identical to the templates in tpf-intermediate.
+A part of the templates is identical to the templates in tpf-intermediate.
 The 'tpf-advanced-ambi' templates are new.
-These allow an easy entry into the 3D-audio mixing of the tpf-session to the formats Binaural (only headphones) and Ambisonics (3D-audio with speakers).
+These allow an easy entry into the 3D-audio mixing of the tpf-session to the formats Binaural (only headphones) and Ambisonics (3D audio with speakers).

 The following templates are available as examples:
 - tpf-advanced-ambi-basic.ardour --> 2ch | 2-locations
 - tpf-advanced-ambi-intermediate.ardour --> 4ch | 4-locations
 - tpf-advanced-ambi-advanced.ardour --> 5ch | 5-locations

-They correspond to the ICST Ambisonics Encoder VST3 plug-in presets of the same name (tpf-ambi-preset).
+They correspond to the ICST Ambisonics Encoder VST3 plugin presets of the same name (tpf-ambi-preset).

 * "ACE" is Ardour's own effects